· COMMUNITY WIND TURBINE ·

-The county ward of Crymych, where CARE has it’s home, is one of the two in Wales most at risk of fuel poverty.
-The income generated through selling clean electricity will help CARE to tackle that issue as well as supporting community facilities and households to reduce their carbon footprint, creating and supporting local green enterprises, and helping communities become more resilient to changes in climate by delivering training in land-based skills.
+Crymych, where CARE is based, is one of the areas in Wales most at risk of fuel poverty.
+The income from selling this clean electricity will help us tackle that by supporting community spaces, helping households cut their carbon footprint, and backing local green enterprises.
+We’re also running training to build land-based skills so our communities can be more resilient in a changing climate.

 2022: 1,738,324 kWh